KTH-dESA/reproducible-research/_episodes/06-workflow-management.md

 Nothing to be done.
 ```

-Make a modification to a txt or a dat file and run `snakemake` again and discuss
+Make a modification to the data file and run `snakemake` again and discuss
 what you see.
 One way to modify files is to use the `touch` command which will
 only update its timestamp:

 ```
-$ touch data/sierra.txt
+$ touch data/simplicity.txt
 $ snakemake
 ```